-Those processes could contribute to the emergence of Latin-American social policies paradigms which could be based in local and regional experiences and knowledge.
+Those processes could contribute to the emergence of Latin-American social policies paradigms which could be based on local and regional experiences and knowledge.
 In addition, those paradigms are expressed in social policies and programs which are diverse considering countries and sectors (education, health, poverty, housing, social security).
-In that sense, it is relevant to analyze the influence of institutions and national and international actors (public, private, third sector and think tanks).
+In that sense, it is relevant to analyze the influence of institutions and national and international actors (public, private, third sector, and think-tanks).

 Considering the former, some questions are:

 - What are the narrative dispute maps in different countries?
 Are there social and political resistances?
 What are the coalitions that sustain political projects and mobilize ideas and instruments of economic and social policies?
 What is the nature of the conflict involving the formulation and implementation of social policies?

 - Is it possible to identify those Latin-American social paradigms?
 Are they contested to the hegemonic perspectives?
 Which are their genuine Latin-American components?
 Which are the policies and programs that express them?
 Which are the key national and international actors involved in those policymaking process?

 Works that analyze the dynamics of diffusion articulating ideas, actors, interests, contexts, and institutions, from a variety of theoretical approaches, are welcome in this panel.